lukearmstrong/lukearmstrong.co.uk/_posts/2012-10-06-lemp-linux-nginx-mysql-php.markdown

 I generally only do this when it is either maintained by, or recommended by, the developers of the software.
 I have tried ones made by individuals, which was nice of them to do, but sometimes you can get unlucky and end up installing/updating to a broken package, or end up using a repository that stops being updated.

 3. **Compile from source.**
 Depending on the software, this can be quite simple, or it can be a pain in the arse to get it to compile (PHP).
 In some cases, it is not recommended at all (MySQL).
 It can teach you a lot about how something works, and what it requires to work, as once it has compiled you should go through the documentation to see what settings are in the various configuration files.
-To update, you have to manually download and compile the latest version, each time one is released.
+Though to update the software, you have to manually download and compile the latest version again.

 4. **Find a package (.deb) to install a specific version, if available.**
 Even though I recommend finding a PPA on Launchpad, which essentially installs a (.deb) package, it also adds a repository so that you can receive updates for it.
 With a .deb, you would have to manually download and install updates.
 Well in most cases.
 Google provide a .deb for Chrome, it installs a repository so that it is easy to keep updated, but I haven't come across anyone else doing this.